GerHobbelt/qiqqa-revengin/README.md

 reverse engineering the data stored by Qiqqa (bibtex database, etc.)

+The original goal was to find ways to update/extend the Qiqqa libraries using tools (scripts) external to Qiqqa itself, so as to provide absent features which I needed.
+Mostly these would concern bulk operations linking PDFs together in groups, updating BibTeX and other metadata for series of PDFs; perform specific analysis on the imported PDF collection and update individual records accordingly, etc...

 # IMPORTANT UPDATE @ 2019/JULY/14

 Qiqqa has now been published as (GPL3 licensed) open source on GitHub at https://github.com/jimmejardine/qiqqa-open-source as announced [here](https://getsatisfaction.com/qiqqa/topics/open-source-qiqqa#reply_20199151).